om-bhinsara/cutting-tool-wear-prediction-sih/README.md

 No specific open-source license has been declared in this README.

 If the project is released under a license such as MIT, Apache-2.0, or another license, add the corresponding license file and update this section.

 ---

-# 🙏 Acknowledgements

-This project brings together concepts from:

-- Artificial Intelligence
-- Deep Learning
-- Computer Vision
-- Signal Processing
-- Predictive Maintenance
-- Prognostics & Health Management
-- CNC Manufacturing
-- Industrial Analytics

-Special thanks to everyone involved in the development, testing, experimentation and documentation of ToolWear.AI.

----

-# ⭐ Support the Project

-If you find **ToolWear.AI** interesting:

-⭐ Star the repository
-🍴 Fork the project
-🐛 Report issues
-💡 Suggest improvements
-📢 Share the project

----